timsims1717/gemrunner/NOTES.md

   * When used, drill straight down through the floor
 * Bubble/Jetpack
   * When used, changes the player's method of travelling to flying
-* Other players
-  * That player can get away by jumping, can grab stuff

 # Puzzle Load Dialog Information